-As part of its updating of the ITC carries conventions and agreements of the UNECE in the field of transport, developing technical rules and regulations governing the international transport of goods and passengers by road, inland waterway and rail transport, as well as facilitation of transportation.
+As part of its activities, the ITC is updating the UNECE's conventions and agreements in the field of transport and is developing technical regulations and rules governing international freight and passenger transport by road, inland waterways and rail transport, as well as simplifying shipment conditions.

-Working Party on Customs Questions affecting Transport (WP.30);
+- Working Group on Customs Questions affecting Transport (WP.30);

-- Working Group on Transport of Perishable Foodstuffs (WP.11);
+- Working Group on the Transportation of Perishable Foodstuffs (WP.11);